JuliaLang/julia/en/release-0.5/_sources/manual/noteworthy-differences.txt

   ``a[2:3]`` in Julia is ``a[1:3]`` in Python.
 - Julia does not support negative indexes.
 In particular, the last element of a list or array is indexed with :obj:`end` in Julia, not ``-1`` as in Python.
-- Julia's list comprehensions do not support the optional ``if`` clause that Python has.
 - Julia's ``for``, ``if``, ``while``, etc. blocks are terminated by the ``end`` keyword.
 Indentation level is not significant as it is in Python.
 - Julia has no line continuation syntax: if, at the end of a line, the input so